Mohammad-Abdul-Hadi/AOBTM-Adaptive-Online-Biterm-Topic-Modeling/README.md

 # Code of Adaptive Online Biterm Topic Model

+  This framework takes reviews of different versions as input.
+To track the topic variations over versions, a novel method AOBTM (Adaptively Online Biterm Topic Modeling) is employed for generating version-sensitive topic distributions.
+The emerging topics are then identified based on the typical anomaly detection method.
+To make the topics comprehensible, the framework labels each topic with the most relevant phrases and sentences based on an effective ranking scheme considering semantic relevance.
+The prioritized topic labels are the app issues identified.
+Finally, it visualizes the variations of app issues along with versions, and highlights the emerging ones for better understanding.
+(70% done)

   The package contains Adaptive online algorithms for Biterm Topic Model (BTM): Ada online BTM (AoBTM).
 AoBTM fits an individual BTM in a time slice by using the sufficient statistics as Dirichlet priors; it also takes window-size(w) into account to make the most recent version/time slice dependent on the previous w number of time-slices/versions.

 More details can be referred to the following papers: